 This course explores the role of occupational therapy with the elderly population, including physical, cognitive, and psychosocial changes of aging, and sensory loss and compensation.
 Disease processes and occupational therapy evaluation and treatment principles are emphasized.
-Prerequisites: OTA 101, OTA 105, OTA 142, OTA 162, OTA 176, OTA 203 and OTA 213.
-Corequisites: OTA 144, OTA 164 and OTA 245.
+Prerequisites: OTA 101, OTA 105, OTA 203 and OTA 245.
+Corequisites: OTA 176, OTA 142 and OTA 162.
 (1/3)

-- OTA 162 Psychosocial Dysfunction 3 SHC This course examines the occupational therapy process related to psychosocial challenges across the life span.
-Topics include pathologies, interventions, and promotion of health and wellness. - Prerequisites: OTA 101, OTA 105, OTA 203 and OTA 213.
-Corequisites: OTA 142, OTA 162 and OTA 176.
-(2/3) - OTA 164 Physical Dysfunction 6 SHC This course is designed to develop the knowledge and skills necessary for treatment of adult individuals with physical dysfunctions.
-Topics include pathology, assessments, interventions, health and wellness, and the impact of cultural and socioeconomic factors on health.
-Prerequisites: OTA 101, OTA 105, OTA 142, OTA 162, OTA 176, OTA 203 and OTA 213.
-Corequisites: OTA 144, OTA 155 and OTA 245.
+OTA 162 Psychosocial Dysfunction 3 SHC

+This course examines the occupational therapy process related to psychosocial challenges across the life span.
+Topics include pathologies, interventions, and promotion of health and wellness.
+Prerequisites: OTA 101, OTA 105, OTA 203, and OTA 245.
+Corequisites: OTA 155, OTA 176 and OTA 142.
+(2/3)

+OTA 164 Physical Dysfunction 6 SHC

+This course is designed to develop the knowledge and skills necessary for treatment of adult individuals with physical dysfunctions.
+Topics include pathology, assessments, interventions, health and wellness, and the impact of cultural and socioeconomic factors on health.Prerequisites: OTA 101, OTA 105, OTA 203, OTA 245, OTA 155, OTA 176, OTA 142 and OTA 162.
+Corequisites: OTA 144 and OTA 213.
 (5/3)

-OTA 176 Pediatric Development 4 SHC and Dysfunction
+OTA 176 Pediatric Development and Dysfunction

 This course addresses normal growth and development, disabilities and delays from birth through adolescence.
 Topics include assessments, treatment planning, and interventions in various practice settings.
-Prerequisites: OTA 101, OTA 105, OTA 203 and OTA 213.
-Corequisites: OTA 142 and OTA 162.
+Prerequisites: OTA 101, OTA 105, OTA 203, and OTA 245.
+Corequisites: OTA 155, OTA 142, and OTA 162.
 (3/3)

-- OTA 203 Kinesiology for Occupational Therapy 3 SHC This course includes the identification and analysis of the components of human motion related to occupational therapy.
+OTA 203 Kinesiology for Occupational Therapy 3 SHC

+This course includes the identification and analysis of the components of human motion related to occupational therapy.
 Course content emphasizes muscle, bone, and joint structure.
-Prerequisite: Admission to the program.
-Corequisites: OTA 101, OTA 105 and OTA 213.
-(2/3) - OTA 213Group Process and Dynamics2 SHCThis course introduces the interpersonal communication process and dynamics with groups.
-The focus is on group development and various relational communication skills, including speaking/ listening, therapeutic use of self, nonverbal communications and interviewing techniques.
-Prerequisite: Admission to the program.
-Corequisites: OTA 101, OTA 105 and OTA 203.
+Prerequisites: BIO 210, ENG 101, MAT 120, PSY 201, PSY 203, BIO 211 and SPC 205.
+Corequisites: OTA 101, OTA 105 and OTA 245.
+(2/3)

+OTA 213 Group Process and Dynamics 2 SHC

+This course introduces the interpersonal communication process and dynamics with groups.
+The focus is on group development and various relational communication skills, including speaking/listening, therapeutic use of self, nonverbal communications and interviewing techniques.
+Prerequisites: OTA 101, OTA 105, OTA 203, OTA 245, OTA 155, OTA 176, OTA 142 and OTA 162.
+Corequisites: OTA 144 and OTA 164.
 (1/3)